 Before you start

-Choosing a project package manager
+Choose a project package manager

 By default, PhpStorm suggests npm.
-However if you open a project with a yarn.lock file and Yarn is installed on your machine, PhpStorm automatically changes the package manager for this project to Yarn.
+However if you open a project with a yarn.lock file and Yarn is installed on your computer, PhpStorm automatically changes the package manager for this project to Yarn.

 In the Package manager field, specify the package manager for your project.

-Select npm or yarn to use the system default installation.
+Select npm, yarn, or pnpm to use the system default installation.

 PhpStorm automatically uses the chosen package manager when you select the